Sorbian languages: Endangered status

 The use of Sorbian languages has been contracting for a number of years.
 The loss of Sorbian language use in emigrant communities, such as in Serbin, Texas, has not been surprising.
 But within the Sorbian homelands, there has also been a decrease in Sorbian identity and language use.
-In 2008, Sorbians protested three kinds of pressures against Sorbians: "(1.) the destruction of Sorbian and German-Sorbian villages as a result of lignite mining; (2.) the cuts in the network of Sorbian schools in Saxony; (3.) the reduction of financial resources for the Sorbian institutions by central government."
+In 2008, Sorbs protested three kinds of pressures against Sorbs: "(1.) the destruction of Sorbian and German-Sorbian villages as a result of lignite mining; (2.) the cuts in the network of Sorbian schools in Saxony; (3.) the reduction of financial resources for the Sorbian institutions by central government."

 A study of Upper Sorbian found a number of trends that go against language vitality.
 There are policies that have led to "unstable diglossia".
 There has been a loss of language domains in which speakers have the option to use either language, and there is a disruption of the patterns by which the Sorbian language has traditionally been transmitted to the next generation.
 Also, there is no strong written tradition and there is not a broadly accepted formal standardized form of the language(s).
 There is a perception of the loss of language rights, and there are negative attitudes towards the languages and their speakers.